 Repair Bills $500- (Repairs and maintenance will vary depending on many factors)

 Depending on the age of your truck, the type of truck and bed you buy, how well it’s maintained, and how you use it, your repairs and maintenance will vary.
-I would suggest not buying anything that’s 7 years or older, that’s because, for the most part, these truck will have racked up the mileage, and even though it might look good and sound good, there may still have been neglect that’s too far gone to remedy.
-Maintaining your truck is one of simplest ways to avoid or put-off costly repairs.
-Checking oil and other fluids daily, changing oil per manufacturer’s suggestions, lubricate all moving parts on both the chassis and bed increases the life and usefulness of your tow truck.
+I would suggest not buying anything that’s seven years or older, that’s because, for the most part, these trucks will have racked up the mileage, and even though it might look good and sound good, there may still have been neglect that’s too far gone to remedy.
+Maintaining your truck is one of the simplest ways to avoid or put off costly repairs.
+Checking the oil and other fluids daily, changing the oil per the manufacturer’s suggestions, and lubricating all moving parts on both the chassis and bed increase the life and usefulness of your tow truck.
 Another factor that can decrease the frequency of repair is not using your truck and bed outside the manufacturer’s suggestions.
-Both your Cab & Chassis as well as your bed have specific capacities and load limits that must be adhered to avoid damage and to keep everyone safe.
+Both your Cab & Chassis, as well as your bed, have specific capacities and load limits that must be adhered to avoid damage and keep everyone safe.

 Marketing $1500- (Variable but expect to invest this minimum)

-Marketing your towing business is a must, unfortunately, this is the most overlooked part of growing a towing business.
-Rather than thinking of customer acquisition as something that should be addressed head-on with a decided budget, most tow company owners use a “Field of Dreams” approach, thinking all they have to do is put a sign on their truck and the calls will start rolling in.
-And when the calls don’t start coming in as quickly as expected, they land square in the lap of the motor clubs.
+Marketing your towing business is a must.
+Unfortunately, this is the most overlooked part of growing a towing business.
+Rather than thinking of customer acquisition as something that should be addressed head-on with a decided budget, most tow company owners use a “Field of Dreams” approach, thinking all they have to do is put a sign on their truck, and the calls will start rolling in.
+And when the calls don’t start coming in as quickly as expected, they land square in the lap of the motor clubs and their unreasonable customers.
 But now they are desperate.